-Contango Mining acquired an interest in properties from Juneau Exploration, L.P. ("JEX") in exchange for \$1.0 million and a 3.0% overriding royalty interest in the properties granted to JEX.
+Contango Mining acquired an interest in properties from Juneau Exploration, L.P. ("JEX"), in exchange for \$1 million and a 3.0% overriding royalty interest in the properties granted to JEX.
 JEX assisted the Company in acquiring additional properties in Alaska pursuant to an Advisory Agreement dated September 6, 2012, and the Company granted to JEX a 2% overriding royalty interest in the additional properties acquired.
-On September 29, 2014, pursuant to a Royalty Purchase Agreement between JEX and Royal Gold (the "Royalty Purchase Agreement"), JEX sold its entire overriding royalty interest in the properties to Royal Gold.
+On September 29, 2014, pursuant to a Royalty Purchase Agreement between JEX and Royal Gold, JEX sold its entire overriding royalty interest in the properties to Royal Gold.
 On the same date, the Company terminated the Advisory Agreement with JEX.
-In connection with the closing of the Transactions with Royal Gold (the "Closing"), the Company formed Peak Gold, LLC and contributed to the Joint Venture Company the Peak Gold Joint Venture Property near Tok, Alaska, together with other personal property (the "Contributed Assets") with a historical cost of \$1.4 million and an agreed value of \$45.7 million (the "Contributed Assets Value").
+In connection with the closing of the Transactions with Royal Gold (the "Closing"), the Company formed Peak Gold, LLC (the "Joint Venture Company") and contributed to the Joint Venture Company the Peak Gold Joint Venture Property (as defined below) near Tok, Alaska, together with other personal property (the "Contributed Assets") with a historical cost of \$1.4 million and an agreed value of \$45.7 million (the "Contributed Assets Value").
 At the Closing, the Company and Royal Gold, through their wholly-owned subsidiaries, entered into a Limited Liability Company Agreement for the Joint Venture Company (the "JV LLCA").
-The audited financial statements of Peak Gold, LLC for the years ended June 30, 2018 and 2017 are filed as an exhibit to this Form 10-K.